-Whenever possible, urgent management of the airway should coincide with a focused neurological exam that may be conducted in 2 minutes or less.
+Whenever possible, urgent management of the airway should coincide with a focused neurological exam that may be conducted as quickly as possible.
 Document the neurological exam in the record.
 This is an important baseline for subsequent care and is essential prior to sedation or chemical paralysis.